jbcodeforce/tvpt-docs/docs/patterns/api_mgt/index.md

 Source: https://www.asyncapi.com/docs/getting-started/coming-from-openapi

 A few things to note include:
 * AsyncAPI is compatible with OpenAPI schemas, which is quite useful since many times the information flowing in the events is very similar to the one the REST APIs have to handle in requests and responses.
-* The message payload in AsyncAPI does not have to be an AsyncAPI/OpenAPI schema; it can be any value such as an Apache Avro schema, which is considered to be one of the better choices for stream data, where data is modeled as streams (see [Why Avro for Kafka](#why-avro-for-kafka) below).
+* The message payload in AsyncAPI does not have to be an AsyncAPI/OpenAPI schema; it can be any value such as an Apache Avro schema, which is considered to be one of the better choices for stream data, where data is modeled as streams (see <em>Why Avro for Kafka</em> below).
 * The AsyncAPI server object is almost identical to its OpenAPI counterpart with the exception that <em>scheme</em> has been renamed to <em>protocol</em> and AsyncAPI introduces a new property called <em>protocolVersion</em>.
 * AsyncAPI channel parameters are the equivalent of OpenAPI path parameters, except that AsyncAPI does not have the notion of <em>query</em> and <em>cookie</em>, and header parameters can be defined in the message object.

 ### Describing Kafka with AsyncAPI
 This section summarizes how to use AsyncAPI from the perspective of a Kafka user, as described [here](https://dalelane.co.uk/blog/?p=4219) by Dale Lane.

 First, there are some minor differences in terminology between Kafka and AsyncAPI that you should note:
 #### Comparing Kafka and AsyncAPI Terminology

 ![kafka vs asyncapi](./images/kafkavsasyncapi.jpg)

 #### The AsyncAPI Document
 Considering the structure in the diagram above, let's look at some of the parts of an AsyncAPI document:
 ##### Info
 The Info section has three parts which represent the minimum required information about the application: <em>title</em>, <em>version</em>, and <em>description</em> (optional), used as follows: